Eyelid Lift Surgery

 At your initial consultation, I will take a detailed history and perform a thorough examination with the object of diagnosing your specific problems determining what combination of procedures would best address them and ensuring that any pre-existing medical conditions may be appropriately managed to minimize risk at the time of surgery.
 You will have ample time to ask questions and discuss your options in a professional yet friendly environment.
 Blepharoplasty is usually carried out with the patient awake, but under sedation so that he or she can co-operate with eyelid positioning.
 No bandages are worn after the same-day surgery and the sutures are removed in a week.
 Bruising has usually cleared by two.

-For more information about having eyelid surgery in Manhattan Beach California – contact Dr Boyd today at 310.597.4734
+For more information about having eyelid surgery in South Bay – contact Dr. Boyd today at 310.597.4734

 As people age, the eyelid skin stretches, muscles weaken, and fat accumulates around the eyes, causing “bags” above and below.